-- 1. Insert the PC card with the connector side first.
-When the PC card is fully inserted, the PC card bay door can close normally without striking the PC card. - 2.
+- 1. If there is a PC Card socket protector, remove it using the "Removing a PC Card" instructions below. - 2.
+Insert the PC card with the connector side first and label side up.
+Standard PC cards will be flush with the Notebook PC when fully inserted. - 3.
 Carefully connect any cables or adapters needed by the PC card.
 Usually connectors can only be inserted in one orientation.
 Look for a sticker, icon, or marking on one side of the connector representing the top side.